Natatsy/blog-post/public/posts/second-post.md

----
-title: My Experience with React.js
+# My Experience with React.js
-date: 2025-01-14
-author: Nataliya Tsytovych
----

 One of the most exciting technologies I’ve learned recently is React.js.
 React is a powerful JavaScript library that helps developers build user interfaces for web applications.
 Unlike regular HTML and JavaScript, React focuses on creating components, which are like reusable building blocks of a webpage or app.
 These components can be combined to create complex UIs in a modular way.